pubkey/rxdb/docs-src/rx-storage-indexeddb.md

 - It is really fast because it uses all of the known performance optimizations for IndexedDB.
 - It has a small build size.
+- It allows to use boolean values as index.

 ### Cons